dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 ```gherkin
 When I create the keypair
 ```

+We'll look at two way to generate keypairs (from a random or from a known seed in the next chapter).

 As you probably know by now, this statement outputs something looking like this: